Sarah-Specialist/Sarah-Specialist/README.md

 I’m interested in front-end development, and I’m currently learning REACT JS and APIs!
 Check out [my first project](https://github.com/Sarah-Specialist/PFcalculator)!

 I started my journey in Software Development in Nov 2021.
-Prior to this, I have a 3-year experience as a Respiratory Therapist (RT) at Singapore General Hospital.
+Prior to this, I completed my Bachelor's Degree in Health Science (Respiratory Therapy) at University of Missouri (USA) and graduated with Summa Cum Laude in 2018.
+I have a 3-year working experience as a Respiratory Therapist (RT) at Singapore General Hospital, and fought bravely as a frontline worker during the COVID-19 pandemic.
 RTs are an integral part of the intensive care unit (ICU) team.
 My knowledge of the inner workings of a hospital provides an added advantage in the growing trend of healthcare technology.
 I decided to pursue my long-standing interest in coding and programming, and successfully enrolled in the Software Development Immersive course conducted by SkillsUnion and Nanyang Technological University (NTU).
 I am learning a lot from a team of wonderful mentors and a group of eager students.

 ## My GitHub Stats 📊
 <a href="https://github.com/Sarah-Specialist/github-readme-stats">